-In this week's Abundance Insider: Self-driving gardens, the smallest transistor ever, and a Holocaust survivor experiencing her own rescue in VR.
+In this week's Abundance Insider: Self-driving gardens, the smallest transistor ever, and a Holocaust survivor experiencing her own rescue in Virtual Reality.

 Peter, Marissa, Cody, Kelley, Greg, Sydney and AJ